govuk-one-login/di-fec-ga4/PACKAGE-README.md

    [!WARNING] Check if the path to your node module folder is the correct one. [!WARNING]

 3. Set a variable “ga4ContainerId” with the value of your google tag manager id (format: GTM-XXXXXXX) and be sure it’s accessible to your base nunjucks template (example: src/views/common/layout/base.njk).
+   You can also set the variable uaContainerId with the value of your google tag container id (format: GTM-XXXXXXX).

 [!NOTE] Different methods exist if you want to set this variable.
 Some projects use a middleware, some will prefer to use another method. [!NOTE]